na772/Java-Projects-/README.md

 Guessing Number Class:
 This class implements methods that are defined within the class	which is responsible for managing the interactions of users.
 The system welcomes a user, and asks for the name of the user, after which the user is giving a range of numbers to guess from.
 If the user's guess is too high or low, the user is informed about it and given a chance to take another guess.
 The user wins if the user can guess the number  within six tries.

+Full Stack Java Project Assignment 5 (Hangman)
+Hangman Class:
+This class implements four methods that are defined within the class for interacting with users and displaying introduction, getting user guessed letters, printing random secret Word, and printing HangMan.
+The system welcomes a user, draws a blank line of a secret word and asks the user to guess a letter.
+While the user guessing letters, the system prints out both the guessed letters and the and missed letters on separate lines.
+The user is given a chance to take another guess.
+The user wins if the user can guess the word within ten tries.